 Leading in the production of a full spectrum from original content and exhibition design to special events—installations to virtual reality hackathons—I collaborate directly with artists, educators, and commercial clients to create unique yet accessible projects.
 I facilitate narrative development, media production, and technology integration across institutional structures and programming to promote broader reach and productivity.

-As a curator, artist, and producer I have worked on projects featured in Wired, The Creators Project, and Hypebeast, and as part of exhibitions at the Museum of Modern Art, the Guggenheim, the LUMA Foundation, and the Storefront for Art and Architecture.
+As a curator, artist, and producer I have worked on projects at the Museum of Modern Art, the Guggenheim, the LUMA Foundation, the Seoul Biennale, and the Storefront for Art and Architecture, with projects featured in the New York Times, Wired, The Creators Project, Hypebeast, and more.

 As co-founder of Sonic Platforms, a sound-based media collective, I work to share and implement new applications of audiovisual technologies in the design of public art.